PabloCorso/eol-decentralized-cup/README.md

 - Accepted levels must be manually renamed in sequential order by an admin and uploaded to the cup.
 - Levels must be hidden at EOL.
 - Only PRs finished online are counted into the result.
-- May or may not require uploading PR replays.
+- Optionally the cup could require uploading PR replays.
+This could be annoying to the players depending on how things play out.